raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

 pachctl put file -r product-recommendation@master:/data -f data/
 ```

-We can then list all of the different versions of the `master` branch:
+We can then list all of the different data versions of the `master` branch:

 ```bash